 The Growth Fund is an aggressive fund, offering relatively high risk and relatively high potential return.
-Its goal is to provide capital growth over the long term by investing primarily in equities, complemented by investments in alternatives and income.
+Its goal is to provide capital growth over the long term by investing primarily in equities (target weight of 57.5 per cent), complemented by investments in alternatives and income.